Material requirements planning: History

 Prior to MRP, and before computers dominated industry, reorder point (ROP)/reorder-quantity (ROQ) type methods like EOQ (economic order quantity) had been used in manufacturing and inventory management.
 MRP was computerized by the aero engine makers Rolls-Royce and General Electric in the early 1950s but not commercialized by them.
 It was then 'reinvented' to supply the Polaris program and then, in 1964, as a response to the Toyota Manufacturing Program, Joseph Orlicky developed material requirements planning (MRP).

-The first company to use MRP was Black & Decker in 1964, with Dick Alban as project leader.
+Early MRP users in the 1960s and 1970s included Black & Decker, Twin Disc, Markem, Steelcase, and American Sterilizer.
+The first company was Black and Decker in 1964, with Dick Alban as project leader.
 Orlicky's 1975 book Material Requirements Planning has the subtitle The New Way of Life in Production and Inventory Management.
 By 1975, MRP was implemented in 700 companies.
 This number had grown to about 8,000 by 1981.

 In 1983, Oliver Wight developed MRP into manufacturing resource planning (MRP II).
 In the 1980s, Joe Orlicky's MRP evolved into Oliver Wight's manufacturing resource planning (MRP II) which brings master scheduling, rough-cut capacity planning, capacity requirements planning, S&OP in 1983 and other concepts to classical MRP.
 By 1989, about one third of the software industry was MRP II software sold to American industry ($1.2 billion worth of software).

-The scope of MRP in manufacturing

-Dependent demand vs independent demand

-Independent demand is demand originating outside the plant or production system, while dependent demand is demand for components.
-The bill of materials (BOM) specifies the relationship between the end product (independent demand) and the components (dependent demand).
-MRP takes as input the information contained in the BOM.

-The basic functions of an MRP system include: inventory control, bill of material processing, and elementary scheduling.
-MRP helps organizations to maintain low inventory levels.
-It is used to plan manufacturing, purchasing and delivering activities.

-"Manufacturing organizations, whatever their products, face the same daily practical problem - that customers want products to be available in a shorter time than it takes to make them.
-This means that some level of planning is required."

-Companies need to control the types and quantities of materials they purchase, plan which products are to be produced and in what quantities and ensure that they are able to meet current and future customer demand, all at the lowest possible cost.
-Making a bad decision in any of these areas will make the company lose money.
-A few examples are given below:
+MRP's appeal is greater financial improvement than other business software.
+While automating payroll reduces the need for payroll clerks but requires computer equipment and staff, Computerworld said in 1986 that "In companies getting the full benefits of MRP II, however, the return on investment averages 200%".
+While accounting software automates manual functions, MRP allows analyses of updated material requirements impossible without computers.
+By then a variety of MRP software was available for mainframes and minicomputers, such as ASK's Manman and IBM's MAPICS.